ConorOkus/Goldsmiths_Bootcamp/README.md

 On the smaller screen I used some javascript to allow the navigation to slide out when the menu is clicked saving valuable space on smaller screens.

+I used mainly PHP for server side form validation and the Swift Mailer library to send responsive HTML emails.

+# Languages
+- HTML5/CSS3
+- Javascript
+- PHP